jimpick/lambda-comments/README.md

 This project which implements a minimal blog commenting service.

+Blog post: [Introducing lambda-comments](https://jimpick.com/2016/05/05/introducing-lambda-comments/) (you can try leaving a comment there)

 It is completely "serverless", designed to use the following Amazon services:

 * [API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html)